 The discount rate to be used is an estimate of the rate that a market participant would expect on an equally risky investment.
-In these uncertain times, management may face significant challenges in preparing the budgets and forecasts necessary to estimate the recoverable amount of an asset (or a cash generating units).
+In these uncertain times, management may face significant challenges in preparing the budgets and forecasts necessary to estimate the recoverable amount of an asset (or a cash generating unit (CGU)).
 Management may determine that using an expected cash flow approach is the most effective means of reflecting the multiple dimensions of uncertainty in its estimates of recoverable amount.
 This approach reflects all expectations about possible cash flows instead of the single expected outcome.
 While an expected cash flow approach is highly dependent on assigning probabilities to estimates of future cash flows, such judgements on the inputs may nevertheless be more transparent and more readily tied to underlying commercial expectations than the addition of an 'uncertainty' risk premium to the discount rate that may be more arbitrary and for which there is no evidential base to support the quantum of the adjustment.
+Entities should ensure that consistent assumptions are used for the estimation of cash flows and the selection of an appropriate discount rate in order to avoid any double-counting or omission.
+Assumptions used for discount rates and cash flows should also be internally consistent within a particular calculation and consistent across calculations performed for different purposes.